Table of Contents

 4. Can diabetes be prevented?

-Maintaining a healthy lifestyle, balanced diet, and regular exercise can significantly reduce the risk of type 2 diabetes.
+Healthy lifestyle habits and regular exercise can reduce the risk of type 2 diabetes.

 5. What tests confirm diabetes?

-Doctors use blood tests such as fasting blood sugar, HbA1c test, and glucose tolerance test to diagnose diabetes.
+Fasting blood sugar, HbA1c test, and glucose tolerance test are commonly used.

 6. Who should get tested for diabetes?

-Individuals with risk factors such as obesity, family history of diabetes, or high blood pressure should undergo regular screening.
+Individuals with obesity, family history, or high blood pressure should undergo screening.

 7. Can early diabetes be reversed?

-Prediabetes and early type 2 diabetes may be managed with lifestyle changes, diet, and regular monitoring.
+Prediabetes and early type 2 diabetes may improve with lifestyle changes.

 8. Does diabetes cause fatigue?